williamshaw/large-data-website/ia/pdd-home.md

 - Billboard of random, special cat breed
-- Overview of house cats
+- Buckets with three or for featured links
 - Search
--

 ## 2. Medium

+- Overview of house cats
 - Website branding, logo
 - Primary navigation
 - Secondary Links to Articles